stereobooster/an-almost-static-stack/README.md

 ![An Almost Static Stack](https://i.imgur.com/NStGYap.jpg)

+# Discalimaer

+This is my "training" repository.
+I put here every trick that is possible.
+It doesn't mean you should do the same.
+Be reasonable use only those techniques that you understand.

 # An Almost Static Stack

 This repo serves as a companion to the [tutorial of the same name, over on Medium](https://medium.com/superhighfives/).